Graylog2/documentation/pages/integrations/inputs/okta_input.rst

     The lower time bound of the Okta log events and determines how much historical data Graylog will pull from Okta when the Input starts.
     If not provided, 1 polling interval of historical data will be pulled.
 Must be a timestamp in ISO-8601 format."

+4) Polling interval
+    Determines how often Graylog will poll for new data stored in Okta.
+Cannot be smaller than 5 seconds.

-4) Keyword filter (optional)
+5) Keyword filter (optional)
     The keyword filter is optional and is used to filter the log events results.
     If it is provided, then it cannot have more than 10 keywords (space-separated) and keywords cannot be more than 40 characters long.

-5) Polling interval
-    Determines how often Graylog will poll for new data stored in Okta.
-Cannot be smaller than 5 seconds.
+..
+Note:: It is recommended that this input only be run on one designated node.
+Selecting Global will not ensure that the input is running on master, as well as may result in duplicate data.

 .. image:: /images/okta_input.png
     :width: 600